 Step #1: Write it down

-Write out what your app does, its features, and the value it brings to users.
+Write down what your app does, who it’s for, its key features, what sets it apart from similar apps or solutions, and the value it brings to users.

-A brain dump is a good way to find out whether your app has potential, and to uncover problems or opportunities you might have missed.
+This brainstorming or brain dumping session is a good way to find out whether your app has potential and to uncover problems or opportunities you might have missed.

 It might take some work to organize your thoughts and find the right words to use.
 Copy testing can help ensure your messaging is clear.